-Home School Link Work & Emotional Literacy Support
+Home School Link Work and Emotional Literacy Support at SJS

 At Sarisbury, we understand the importance of working in partnership to support children and families.
-Building positive relationships within our family community are important to us as well as offering the support for your child with their social and / or emotional well-being.
+Building positive relationships within our family community is an essential aspect of our school’s work and we hope the following links will provide a helpful source of information and support.
+Alongside this Home / School Link Work, we can also offer support for your child with their social and / or emotional well-being.

 The following websites are also a helpful source of support and further information:

-www.southernhealth.nhs.uk our school nursing team can also hold drop in visits and workshops at school; details will be advertised
+www.southernhealth.nhs.uk – our school nursing team can also hold drop in visits and workshops at school

-www.nhs.uk/change4life for lots of ideas about healthy eating and keeping active for all the family
+www.nhs.uk/change4life – lots of ideas about healthy eating and keeping active for all the family

-www.nspcc.org.uk for some tips and guidance about talking to your child about keeping safe including ‘talk pants’ downloadable leaflet detailing five easy rules to help your child stay safe
+www.nspcc.org.uk – tips and guidance when talking to your child about keeping safe

 Checking eligibility for free school meals: